 One of the very few F1 drivers that won quietly.
 He didn't make a fuss or anything, and quite a few drivers should take a hint from him.

 True grit and determination.
-To much raw talent to contain and sheer class, entertainment and one of the stars that has made F1 so popular today.
-Today's stars have a lot to be thankful to James.
+Too much raw talent to contain, sheer class, entertainment, and one of the stars that has made F1 so popular today.
+Today's stars have a lot to be thankful to James for.

-Party king buut once he took his title he was never the same driver..
+Party king, but once he took his title, he was never the same driver.

-Right up there with the very best in sheer talent plus incredible nerve and determination.
-Given better equipment, could have won far more.
+Right up there with the very best in sheer talent, plus incredible nerve and determination.
+Given better equipment, he could have won far more.

-Entering at 17 years old and driving among older and more "experienced" drivers.
-He got inside everyone's mind, outperformed many cars in better conditions.
-This is it, the next generation future Goat is among us.
-21 now and he's got 5 years behind him, every year he treats us with something special.
-A catch-up race in the rain at Brasil, round the outside's, impossible overtake inside curbs at U.S. vs Kimi, crazy defendings, Introducing a 'Max Verstappen Rule' and many more impressive drives.
+Entering at 17 years old and driving among older and more "experienced" drivers, he got inside everyone's mind, outperforming many cars in better conditions.
+This is it, the next generation future GOAT is among us.
+At 21 now, he's got 5 years behind him, every year treating us with something special.
+A catch-up race in the rain at Brazil, round the outside's, impossible overtakes inside curbs at the U.S. vs. Kimi, crazy defending, introducing a 'Max Verstappen Rule', and many more impressive drives.